|11/05/2023||New York City Marathon|

 |Post-Race Drink||Chocolate milk or Carnation Instant Breakfast (chocolate) made with half chocolate milk/half 1% milk|

 Despite being almost 69 years old, I am still a competitive runner (5K - half marathon), usually finishing at the top of my age group.
 I also love to swim and will participate in open water events and aquathons.
-I really hope to find a partner for a SwimRun or will probably do one solo soon.
+I really hope to find a partner for a SwimRun or will probably do one solo at some point.

 I am not terribly interested in triathlons (I have done sprint ones years ago) since I would need to buy a bike and spend even more time away from home/family training on the bike.
 I also do not like to ride on the roads - for safety reasons.